TheThingsNetwork/lorawan-stack/doc/content/reference/api/end_device.md

 - `application_server_kek_label`
 - `claim_authentication_code` (when using [end device claiming]({{< relref "end_device_claiming.md" >}}))

+See the [EndDevice message](#message:EndDevice) and its sub-messages for additional fields that can be read from the Join Server's `JsEndDeviceRegistry`.

 {{< proto/method service="JsEndDeviceRegistry" method="Set" >}}

 {{< proto/method service="JsEndDeviceRegistry" method="Get" >}}